TheNoobDucky/Daz-Package-Manager/Readme.md

 3. Repeatable.
 Products are selected based on the content of a scene file.
 The generated virtual folder can be deleted and recreated later.
 4. (For DIM installed product) Files from the same product also included, automatically including corrective morphs and other files that items in the scene might need*.
 *Note transitive dependencies are not handled, but nearly all Daz products should be standalone and work correctly.
-5. Nondestructive.
+5. Non-destructive.
 Does not modify daz product installation.
 Original files can still be used and DIM will keep working.

 ## How To Use